 When you’re not in one of the tunnels you pass spectacularly isolated hilltop villages, pretty riverside towns, open green valleys and steep cliff faces.
 There are 9 stops (including a monumental station built by order of Mussolini in 1928 in St Dalmas de Tende), making it possible to visit some of these lovely villages instead of going all the way to Tende, but that would be for another day.

 The mountain train is now primarily a tourist line and from June to September the 9.15 am departure from Nice has a running commentary in English as well as French.
 The chatty lady from SNCF tells you all about the length of the tunnels, the particularity of each village and the landscape around.
-“So as I was saying in French…” she starts her morning in English…like I said, very chatty, not formal.
+“So as I was saying in French…” she starts her spiel in English…like I said, very chatty, not formal.
 Timetable info etc here.

 We actually chose not to sit with her as our train was full enough to have a second train attached which didn’t have the commentary.
 We decided we’d rather sit together with a bit of space than be squashed or even standing in the commentated carriage.
 I did, however, make the most of a couple of stops, swapping between the 2 trains (leaving behind the family) to see what she had to say.
 The return journey has no commentary.

 The trip takes about 90 minutes which means you arrive in Tende late morning leaving you plenty of time to explore before the afternoon return.
 We chose to take a picnic and do a 4 hour walk taking in even more gorgeous mountain views and getting some delicious fresh alpine air.
-We had planned this so went equipped with walking boots, sun-cream and plenty of water.
+We had planned this so went equipped with walking boots, sun cream and plenty of water.

 Other options in Tende include visiting the Musée des Merveilles (photo below) to find out more about the rock carvings, scrambling up to the chapel perched high above the town or just exploring the narrow alleyways of its medieval heart.